farazh12/SampleInAppPurchases/README.md

 library created by Faraz Hussain & Yasir khan

-1: Import YFinapplibraryV4 as a Module in your App\n
+1: Import YFinapplibraryV4 as a Module in your App

-2: Implement this in gradle\n
+2: Implement this in gradle

        android{
         compileOptions {